cern-eos/eos/doc/configuration/transfer.rst

    transfer purge [<id>|--group=<groupname>]
                            : remove 'failed' transfers from the transfer queue by id, group or all if not specified

-   When a transfer has been submitted using 'transfer submit' it will be in state inserted.
+When a transfer has been submitted using ``transfer submit`` it will be in state inserted.
 When a transfer has been assigned to a transfer gateway it is in state scheduled.
 When a transfer is executed it will be either in status stagein (then stageout) or running.
 Certain protocols need a two stage process to bridge transfers.
-When transfer is going into status failed IT can be inspected using 'transfer log <id>'.
-Transfers moving into done state are automatically purged from the queue and put in the transfer archive.The transfer archive is a daily rotated log file in /var/log/eos/tx/transfer-archive.log storing all transfer logs.
+When transfer is going into status failed IT can be inspected using ``transfer log <id>``.
+Transfers moving into done state are automatically purged from the queue and put in the transfer archive.The transfer archive is a daily rotated log file in ``/var/log/eos/tx/transfer-archive.log`` storing all transfer logs.
 It is currently not accessible via the CLI.